Everything you need to know about Sky Princess

 Captain Heikki Laakkonen

-Captain Laakkonen will be familiar if you’ve sailed on Crown Princess, Island Princess, Carribean Princess, Coral Princess, Golden Princess or Sapphire Princess.
+Captain Laakkonen will be familiar if you’ve sailed on Crown Princess, Island Princess, Carribean Princess, Coral Princess, Golden Princess or Sapphire Princess in the past.
 From the coastal town of Kotka, Finland, he began his career in the Finnish navy in 1991 and joined Princess Cruises in 2001.
 Laakkonen first served as a Captain on P&O Australia ships in 2013.

 Captain Michele Tuvo